 The charts below are the same labeling as chart 1 above.
 The Y axis is the numerical ratings, the X axis is the number of people who gave each rating.
 Again, 10 is “strongly agree” and 1 is “strongly disagree”.

 Here are the “charts” shown as tables

 This is so I can show the weighted averages.

 The phrase “link building” doesn’t have a universally accepted meaning.
 Some strongly feel content creation is tightly coupled to (even part of) link building, others strongly disagree.

 Based on comments received, there is a general consensus that link building is about relationship building.

 Everyone agrees quality content supports link building, independent of how tightly coupled you think content generation and link building are.

 SEOs supporting brands have a more positive or optimistic perspective on the idea that “link building is everything”.

-I wish to thank the people who filled out the survey
+A thank you to the people who filled out the survey